Reinhard Heydrich: Role in the Holocaust

-Earlier on 31 July 1941, Hermann Göring gave written authorisation to Heydrich to ensure the co-operation of administrative leaders of various government departments in the implementation of a "Final Solution to the Jewish question" in territories under German control.
+Earlier on 31 July 1941, Hermann Göring gave written authorisation to Heydrich to ensure the co-operation of administrative leaders of various government departments in the implementation of a "final solution to the Jewish question" in territories under German control.
 On 20 January 1942, Heydrich chaired a meeting, now called the Wannsee Conference, to discuss the implementation of the plan.

 Death

 In London, the Czechoslovak government-in-exile resolved to kill Heydrich.
 Jan Kubiš and Jozef Gabčík headed the team chosen for the mission, trained by the British Special Operations Executive (SOE).
 On 28 December 1941 they parachuted into the Protectorate, where they lived in hiding, preparing for the mission.

 On 27 May 1942, Heydrich planned to meet Hitler in Berlin.
-German documents suggest that Hitler intended to transfer him to German-occupied France where the French resistance was gaining ground.
+German documents suggest that Hitler intended to transfer him to German-occupied France where the French Resistance was gaining ground.
 To get from his home to the airport, Heydrich would have to pass a section where the Dresden-Prague road merges with a road to the Troja Bridge.
 The junction in the Prague suburb of Libeň was well suited for the attack because motorists have to slow for a hairpin bend.
 As Heydrich's car slowed, Gabčík took aim with a Sten submachine gun, but it jammed and failed to fire.
 Heydrich ordered his driver, Klein, to halt and attempted to confront Gabčík rather than speed away.
-Kubiš, who had not been spotted by Heydrich or Klein, threw a converted anti-tank mine at the car as it stopped, which landed against the rear wheel.
-The explosion ripped through the right rear fender and wounded Heydrich, with metal fragments and fibres from the upholstery causing serious damage to his left side.
-He suffered major injuries to his diaphragm, spleen, and one lung, as well as a broken rib.
+Kubiš, who had not been spotted by Heydrich or Klein, threw a converted anti-tank mine at the car as it stopped.
+It landed against the rear wheel.
+The explosion ripped through the right rear fender and wounded Heydrich with metal fragments and fibres from the upholstery causing serious damage to his left side: he suffered major injuries to his diaphragm, spleen, and one lung, as well as a broken rib.
 Kubiš received a minor shrapnel wound to his face.
-After Kubiš fled, Heydrich ordered Klein to chase Gabčík on foot, and Gabčík shot Klein in the leg before escaping.
+After Kubiš fled, Heydrich ordered Klein to chase Gabčík on foot, but Gabčík escaped after he shot and wounded Klein.

 A Czech woman went to Heydrich's aid and flagged down a delivery van.
 He was placed on his stomach in the back of the van and taken to the emergency room at Bulovka Hospital.
-A splenectomy was performed, and the chest wound, left lung, and diaphragm were all debrided.
+A splenectomy was performed and the chest wound, left lung, and diaphragm were all debrided.
 Himmler ordered Karl Gebhardt to fly to Prague to assume care.
 Despite a fever, Heydrich's recovery appeared to progress well.
 Hitler's personal doctor Theodor Morell suggested the use of the new antibacterial drug sulfonamide, but Gebhardt thought that Heydrich would recover and declined the suggestion.
-Heydrich reconciled himself to his fate on 2 June, during a visit by Himmler, by reciting one of his father's operas:
+Heydrich reconciled himself to his fate on 2 June, during a visit by Himmler, by reciting a quotation from one of his father's operas:

-On 3 June, the day after Himmler's visit, Heydrich fell into a coma and never regained consciousness.
-He died on 4 June; an autopsy concluded that he died of sepsis.
-He was 38 years old.